Cal Raleigh Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.

-- The White Sox's 4.73 team ERA ranks 25th among all MLB pitching staffs.
+- The White Sox have a 4.81 team ERA that ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to surrender 171 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to give up 175 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Toussaint makes the start for the White Sox, his ninth of the season.
-He is 1-5 with a 4.47 ERA and 51 strikeouts in 50 1/3 innings pitched.
+- Clevinger (5-5) takes the mound for the White Sox in his 17th start of the season.
+He's put together a 3.26 ERA in 85 2/3 innings pitched, with 71 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.